datacommonsorg/data/scripts/biomedical/NCBI_Gene_and_UCSC_Genome_Browser/README.md

 NCBI Gene includes gene annotations for viral, prokaryotic, and eukaryotic genomes.
 However, here we only include a the gene annotations from a subset of species.
 The raw data of additional gene annotations can be found in [this directory](https://ftp.ncbi.nih.gov/gene/DATA/GENE_INFO/).
 In addition, UCSC Genome Browser contains an aggregate of publicly avaialble information primarily for human and mouse genomes, epigenomes, and transcriptomes.
 We include a susbest of the information avaialbe on the UCSC Genome Browser here pretaining to the gene and transcript annotation for select species.
 Additional data is available for download on their [browser](https://genome.ucsc.edu/goldenPath/help/ftp.html).

-The formatting of the NCBI Gene files are different for mammal and non-mammal species.
-To account for these differences in the data processing seperate python notebooks were developed to handle mammal and non-mammal species.
+Information from UCSC Genome Browser were only included for mammal species.
+To account for the differences in the data processing seperate python notebooks were developed to handle mammal and non-mammal species.
 The appropriate notebook used to convert the data to mcf format should be determined by the species of interest.

 ### License
 This data is from an NIH National Library of Medicine (NLM) genome unrestricted-access data repository and made accessible under the [NIH Genomic Data Sharing (GDS) Policy](https://osp.od.nih.gov/scientific-sharing/genomic-data-sharing/) and the [NLM Accessibility Policy](https://www.nlm.nih.gov/accessibility.html).
 Additional information on "NCBI Website and Data Usage Policies" can be found [here](https://www.ncbi.nlm.nih.gov/home/about/policies/).